aeciopires/weaviate-sre-challenge/README.md

 ## About

-Weaviate-Tech challenge Site Reliability Engineer (SRE)
+Weaviate-Tech challenge Site Reliability Engineer (SRE).

+About the challenge: the tasks are hidden in this repository.
+Credits to: Weaviate

+About the results: see [RESULTS.md](RESULTS.md) and [PRESENTATION.md](PRESENTATION.md) files.

 ## Contributing